rnelsonchem/gcms_nnls/docs/USERGUIDE.md

     plt.plot(data.times, data.tic)
     plt.show()

-One difference here is that it is common to do all imports at the top of the file, so you know where external code is being brought into play.
-Run this using the `python` command from the terminal.
+It is common practice to do all imports at the top of a Python program.
+That way it is clear exactly what code is being brought into play.
+Run this new file using the `python` command from the terminal.

     gcms>$ python tic_plot.py

-The window with your plot will appear now; you will not be able to work in the terminal until you close this window.
+The window with your plot will now appear.
+(You will not be able to work in the terminal until you close this window.)
 Alternatively, you can run this program directly from IPython.

     gcms>$ ipython
     In: %run tic_plot.py

-This also pops open a new window with the plot.
+This also pops open a new window containing the interactive plot.
 It has the advantage, however, that once the window is closed, you are dropped back into an IPython session that "remembers" all of the variables and imports that you created in your program file.
 In our example above, once the plot window is closed, your IPython session will have `gcms`, `plt`, and `data` (our GCMS AIA file) available.
 This is very useful if you want to continue to work interactively with your data, and it is a great way to remove a bunch of repetitive typing.

 ## Working with multiple data sets